How to Make Decisions About Dog Cancer Treatments

 With hundreds of thousands of readers of The Dog Cancer Survival Guide over the years, we’ve gotten a fair number of emails and comments.
 And the most-asked questions are how to make decisions about dog cancer treatments.
 They usually go something like this: “How should I choose between X and Y treatments?”

 As Dr. Dressler reminds us, the most important question to answer first is a different one.
-But even after you’ve figured out your general approach to cancer management – whether you are a Type A, B, or C – your original question will still demand an answer.
+The first question to answer is what is your general approach to cancer?

-In other words, we overthink it.
-We’re looking for the right and best answer, and when we can’t find it, we get paralyzed with indecision.
-The more facts we’re given, the more we feel overwhelmed.
-We feel, well, paralyzed.
-By analysis.
+We overthink it.
+We look for the right and best answer, and when we can’t find it, we get paralyzed with indecision.

 To unbind your mind, sort your thoughts, and organize your options, I suggest using a simple tool that any entrepreneur or business person in your life uses every day.

 In fact, you might use it yourself, even if you don’t realize it.
 It’s called risk analysis.